-At the moment, the focus of CSR initiatives is mostly on the P of planet and the P of profit.
+At the moment, the focus of CSR initiatives is mostly on the P of the planet and the P of profit.
 I see that there is still a challenge to work on the P of people.
-Tourism industry needs to improve relations with the society – at destination level but also on the long term.
+The tourism industry needs to improve relations with the society – at the destination level but also in the long term.

 Where are the main opportunities?

-The opportunity is to find a right balance between hospitality and sustainability.
+The opportunity is to find the right balance between hospitality and sustainability.
 Too many tourism professionals and travellers still believe that sustainability threatens quality.
 I should say: to the contrary!

 In the Netherlands, the travel industry pays a lot of attention.
 Tour operators and travel agencies work with Travelife on improving the livelihoods and conditions of their destinations.
-And of course there is high awareness of the need to reduce CO2 emissions in traveling abroad.
+And of course, there is a high awareness of the need to reduce CO2 emissions in travelling abroad.

-The Blue Economy by Gunther Pauli.
-Dr. Gunter Pauli is challenging the green movement.
+The Blue Economy-10 Years, 100 Innovations, 100 Million Jobs by Gunther Pauli.
+Dr Gunter Pauli is challenging the green movement.
 He has been so much a part of the “to do better, to do more”.
 He is the entrepreneur who launched Ecover; those products are probably in many of your homes.
 He built the largest ecologically-sound factory in the world.
 His participation in the Club of Rome and the founding of Zero Emissions Research Institute (ZERI) has made an immense contribution to sustainability both in terms of research, public awareness and articulating a visionary direction.

 After so many years dedicated to sustainable tourism, what keeps you going?